CenturyLinkCloud/GettingStarted/CloudApplicationManager/getting-started-workspace-cloud-application-manager.md

 ### New Provider

-After you log-in into Cloud Application Manager, click the "Provider" tab on the top toolbar.
+After you log-in into Cloud Application Manager, click the **Provider** tab on the top toolbar.

-Then click "New" on the left navigation bar.
+Then click **New** on the left navigation bar.

 Here you can see a list of available providers.
-In this example, we're going to select CenturyLink Cloud as the provider.
+In this example, we're going to select **CenturyLink Cloud** as the provider.

 ![Cloud Application Manager Getting Started Workspace 1](../images/cloud-application-manager-getting-started-workspace-1.png)